 - All aspects of strategic corporate representation and business transactions for the new Florida medical marijuana business

 Legal disclaimer: recreational possession and use of marijuana remains illegal under Florida and federal law.
 Nothing herein shall be interpreted or relied upon for the purpose of violating federal or Florida law.
-Markarian Frank & Hayes will at all times abide by federal and Florida law as well as Florida Bar Rule 4-1.2(b) and all other Rules of Professional Conduct promulgated by the Florida Bar and the American Bar Association.
+Markarian & Hayes will at all times abide by federal and Florida law as well as Florida Bar Rule 4-1.2(b) and all other Rules of Professional Conduct promulgated by the Florida Bar and the American Bar Association.